Architecture documentation

 operability, and self-hosting decisions.

-The architecture guides are for solution leads, architects, and review teams scoping DALP for a regulated digital asset deployment.
-Solution leads use them to map the platform onto a target operating model.
-Architects use them to inspect components, flows, and integration seams.
-Reviewers use them to confirm who operates what, how recovery is planned, and where evidence is available before approval.
+Use these guides if you are a solution lead, architect, or review team member scoping DALP for a regulated digital asset deployment.
+Solution leads map the platform onto a target operating model.
+Architects inspect components and the seams between them.
+Reviewers confirm who operates what, how recovery is planned, and where the platform surfaces evidence before approval.

-Choose the guide family that matches the architecture question on the table.
-Start with the architecture map for the overall layout, principles for design choices, concepts for the model, components for the layer catalog, flows for end-to-end paths, integrations for external systems, data availability for read-side consistency, operability for production posture, and self-hosting for cluster deployment.
+Start with the architecture map for the overall layout and principles.
+Then pick by need: concepts for the mental model, components for the layer catalog, flows for end-to-end paths, integrations for external systems, data availability for read-side consistency, operability for the production posture, or self-hosting for cluster setup.

 <Mermaid